-Skin types can be crazy at times!
+Skin types can be crazy to figure out at times.
 I’ve recently been battling some REALLY dry skin.
-And I’m not talking about the usual tight dry skin, but crunchy, flaky, alligator skin with a nice sheen of oil to top it all off…and it’s been such a nuisance to deal with!
+And I’m not talking about the usual tight dry skin, but crunchy, flaky, alligator skin with a nice sheen of oil to top it all off…and it’s been such a nuisance to deal with.

 One of the most difficult times to care for your skin is when you work and go to school full time like I do.
-There just doesn’t seem to be enough time for yourself and your skin suffers for it as a result, especially if you’re prone to getting acne, parched dry skin, or stress induced oily skin.
+There just doesn’t seem to be enough time for myself and my skin tends to suffer for it as a result, especially when I’m prone to getting acne, dehydrated dry skin, or stress induced oily skin.

 So how did I manage to control the dryness and oiliness with such a busy schedule?
 The answer is easier than you might think.

 Healing Oils for Balanced Skin – What Are The Best Oils For Your Skin Type?